oxiby/book/src/guide/traits.md

 It's just how this particular function is defined.
 The parameter could just as easily be something like `string: t` or any other combination of variable names and it would work the same way.

-But what is the meaning of the `s ^ ToString` in the where clause?
+But what is the meaning of the `s is ToString` in the where clause?
 This means that the type parameter `s` cannot be a value of _any_ type.
 It must be a value of a type that implements the `ToString` trait.
 We say that `s` is **constrained** to a type that implements `ToString` or that "`s` must be `ToString`."